Root-raised-cosine filter: Why it is required

 To have minimum ISI (Intersymbol interference), the overall response of transmit filter, channel response and receive filter has to satisfy Nyquist ISI criterion.
 The raised-cosine filter is the most popular filter response satisfying this criterion.
-Half of this filtering is done on the transmit side and half is done on the receive side.
+To get the Signal-to-noise ratio benefits of matched filtering, half of this filtering is done on the transmit side and half is done on the receive side.
 On the receive side, the channel response, if it can be accurately estimated, can also be taken into account so that the overall response is that of a raised-cosine filter.

 Mathematical description

 The impulse response of a root-raised cosine filter multiplied by T_{s}, for three values of β: 1.0 (blue), 0.5 (red) and 0 (green).

 The RRC filter is characterised by two values; β, the roll-off factor, and T_{s} the reciprocal of the symbol-rate.

 The impulse response of such a filter can be given as: